 What is vaporization?

 In conclusion, it can be said that evaporation is an important natural process that sustains life on Earth.
-Without it, there would be no water cycle and none of the wonderful phenomena of nature that we have the opportunity to observe every day.
-So next time you see a cloud or feel a refreshing breeze after the rain, know: it is all thanks to the invisible force of evaporation!
+Without it, there would be no water cycle and none of the wonderful natural phenomena that we have the opportunity to observe every day.
+So the next time you see a cloud or feel a refreshing breeze after the rain, know: it is all thanks to the invisible force of evaporation!